polkadotters/SubAuction/README.md

 There are mutliple variants of this kind of auctions but all of them revolve around the idea that multiple items are being auctioned at the same time.
 So, for example, a bidder can say he will pay for A and B but only if he can get both at the same time.

+## Implementation of the NFT token
+You can find more information about our implementation and JSON metadata NFT format in our [docs](nft.md).

+### NFT token pallet

+We loosely based our `nft-pallet` on the [orml-nft](https://github.com/open-web3-stack/open-runtime-module-library/tree/master/nft) implementation.
+We added couple of things to our own pallet
+- Token locking (token owner shouldn't be able to transfer the NFT token after the auction is created)
+- Token genesis for easier development
+- Metadata followed by the ERC-721 [standard](https://docs.opensea.io/docs/metadata-standards)

+Goal of our nft pallet is to allow our application to easily replace one NFT implementation for another.

+### Auction pallet

+We have developed our auction pallet with flexibility in mind.
+This is the list of features we currently support

+ - Creating an auction with NFT token
+ - Bidding by other users and locking their funds via the `LockableCurrency`
+ - Auction time measured in blocks
+ - Conclusion automated via `on_initialize` callback
+ - Auction removal
+ - Various checks to prevent malicious actions
+ - Configuration parameters for the auction itself

 ## Developer instructions